 Kandy Sri Lanka is the last kingdom of the ancient king’s era of Sri Lanka.
-In the first place, the city is surrounded by the hills of the upcountry with giving a home to the tea plantation and biodiverse rainforest.
+In the first place, the city is surrounded by the hills of the upcountry giving a home to the tea plantation and biodiverse rainforest.

 Kandy is a town that every traveler gives high priority in their travel journey in Sri Lanka, there are many amazing reasons to do so.

-Kandy city is the heart of Buddhist which is the Temple of the tooth relic of Gautama Buddha is located.
+Kandy city is the heart of Buddhism which is the Temple of the tooth relic of Gautama Buddha is located.
 So this city is a world heritage with the beautiful Bogambara Lake in the middle of the town.

-However, if you wish to visit Kandy by train, from there you can see many places in walking distance in the city, as well as it will be a great experience to see the city building’s architecture of the colonial era of Sri Lanka
+However, if you wish to visit Kandy by train, from there you can see many places within walking distance in the city, as well as it will be a great experience to see the city building’s architecture of the colonial era of Sri Lanka

 Sites of the heritage city Kandy.

 There are many Historical Buddhist temples as well as natural scenic places and gardens to visit in the city.